Ramji Rao Speaking: Production

-The movie is directed by Siddique–Lal duo, who were assistants of Fazil.
-The film is also produced by Fazil.

-Sai Kumar, son of late veteran actor Kottarakkara Sreedharan Nair made his acting debut with this film.
+The movie was directed by Siddique–Lal duo, who were assistants of Fazil.
+The film was also produced by Fazil.
+Sai Kumar made his acting debut with this film.

 Soundtrack

 The film's soundtrack contains 4 songs, all composed by S. Balakrishnan in his debut, with the lyrics by Bichu Thirumala.
-This is the first movie A. R. Rahman programmed a song for a film; "Kalikalam".
+A. R. Rahman programmed the song "Kalikalam".

 Reception

 The film became a commercial success.
 In 1989, The Hindu wrote, "Siddique and Lal have to be complimented on their brilliant maiden venture, a rollicking comedy."
 Kalakaumudi wrote: "Sai Kumar makes an impressive debut...However it is Innocent who is the showstealer."

 Remakes

 Legacy

-Mukesh's mother's warden's dialogue in the film "Kambilipothappu" became a catchphrase.
+Mukesh's mother's warden's dialogue in the film "Kambilipothappu (woollen blankets)" became a catchphrase.